EndPointCorp/end-point-blog/2012/06/10/detecting-postgres-sql-injection.html.md

 are on all the relevant announcement lists so you hear about new problems and new releases of everything important in your tool chain.

-### Compartmentalize
+#### Compartmentalize

 In these days of complex frameworks and multiple levels of abstraction, direct SQL access is often hard or impossible to do.
 Which can be a very good thing, as this is often a good protection against SQL injection.
-Keep in mind however that there are always other ways to reach your database, such as the boss's daughter or son whipping up a quick PHP script so he can run some reports from home against the production database.
+Keep in mind however that there are always other ways to reach your database, such as the boss’s daughter or son whipping up a quick PHP script so he can run some reports from home against the production database.

-### Use the least privileges possible
+#### Use the least privileges possible

 Make sure you are taking full advantage of roles and users in your database.
 This means an application should have the bare minimum rights it needs to